 The Extended Access service operating for 2 hours a day on weekdays and similar each day of the weekend issued between 50 and 60 prescriptions a week between March 2018 and March 2020.
 There are pharmaceutical services available in Hartlepool at these times and they will have no difficulty managing that prescription volume between them.
 Uptake of the NHS repeat dispensing service has been variable since 2005.
-In 2011, figures indicated that use of the contracted repeat dispensing service was lower in Tees than in other parts of the North East, with less than 1% of all prescriptions issued in either NHS Middlesbrough or NHS Stockton-on-Tees being dispensed using this facility.
-Efforts to increase this level have seen some success and in 2013-14 the proportion for Hartlepool was the highest in the Tees Valley.
-Repeat dispensing in Hartlepool has increased from 7.4% in 2014-15 to 23% in 2020/21.
+In 2011, figures indicated that use of the contracted repeat dispensing service was lower in Tees than in other parts of the North East, with less than 1% of all prescriptions in the area being dispensed using this facility.
+Efforts to improve this rate have some success as repeat dispensing in Hartlepool has increased from 7.4% in 2014-15 to 23% in 2020/21.